Somebody Loves Me (film): Plot

+After WW1, Blossom wishes to expand her act to include people other than herself mainly so she can change costumes between her numbers.
+She then goes to see a trio of performers, Benny Fields, Forrest and Henry and is particularly attracted to Fields.
+After the show, Blossom invites the three to work with her.
+Blossom performs with Fields, Forrest and Henry to applause.
+But Forrest and Henry wish to perform their own encore within Blossom's show which infuriates her and she fires them.

+Blossom and Benny debut as a duo in Vaudeville with Blossom singing and Benny being the piano accompaniment.
+Much to Blossom's dismay, Benny tricks Blossom into singing the emotional song "Jealous" and she confronts Benny and threatens to break up their act.
+Benny then proposes marriage to Blossom and she accepts.

-Blossom then goes on vacation without Benny, to her surprise he shows up at her room with news.
-He tells her he has to leave their act and reveals that he only married her for fame.
+Blossom then goes on vacation without Benny to recover her singing voice.
+To her surprise Benny shows up at her hotel room with news.
+He tells her he has to leave their act and reveals that he only married Blossom for fame and was not in love with her when they married but loves her now and wants to prove that he can be successful on his own.
+He promises to return to her once he has become famous.

 Back on Vaudeville, this time without Benny, Blossom performs to widespread acclaim amongst audiences.
-Backstage though, she feels incomplete without Benny.
+Backstage though, she feels incomplete without Benny and quits.

-Benny, now in his own single act, finds himself performing as a stooge with less than favorable pay.
-Benny still cares for Blossom and meets up with Sam, Sam urges him to speak with her.
+Benny, now in his own single act finds himself performing as a stooge with little to no pay.
+Sam is in the audience and confronts Benny backstage.
+Sam urges him to speak with Blossom partly because since she quit Vaudeville her finances and mental health have been in a dire condition.
 Benny returns to Blossom and they embrace.
-Benny tells Blossom that he doesn't want her to set him up with any work, as he still feels guilt about using her.
-Two months later, Benny finally gets a job.
+Benny tells Blossom that he doesn't want her to set him up with any work, as he still feels guilty about using her.
+Two months later, Benny finally gets a job at a club in Chicago.
 Backstage at the venue where he is set to perform, he overhears the organizers discussing how Blossom made a deal with them so that Benny would get the job.
 Benny confronts Blossom and she admits she pulled the strings.
-Benny decides that this will be his last performance before he quits Vaudeville.
-As he enters backstage, he is interrupted by Sam.
-Sam tells Benny that Blossom plans to quit if he quits.
+Benny swears that he will make a new single act just to spite Blossom.
+Later, Benny is interrupted by Sam.
+Sam tells Benny that Blossom plans to quit show business.

-Blossom goes on stage and begins to sorrowfully sing Somebody Loves Me, Benny joins her in a harmony and they kiss.
+Benny forgives Blossom and they go on stage and sorrowfully sing Somebody Loves Me.